 Grubby blender?
 These little tools see some serious use in winter, from making hearty soups to blitzing cranberry sauce or even mashed potatoes.
 All that work can leave them looking dirty, so for an easy clean, squirt in some washing-up liquid and a little warm water and run your blender as normal - making sure to pop the lid on first!
 Then just give it a rinse.

 Use bicarbonate of soda to clean your dishwasher

-Keeping your dishwasher in good working order will save you lots of money in the long-term, and it's easy to do.
+Keeping your dishwasher clean and in good working order will save you lots of money in the long term, and it's easy to do.
 For starters, shake baking soda onto a damp sponge and wipe it around the edges of your dishwasher to remove any food residue.

 Clean and disinfect your dishwasher with vinegar